 Diagnosis of Cardiomyopathy in Athletes

 The evaluation of athletes with suspected cardiomyopathy includes a detailed personal and family history, 12-lead ECG, echocardiogram, CMR imaging and additional investigations for risk stratification.
 The diagnosis of cardiomyopathy relies on cardiac imaging studies, although a large proportion of affected patients also demonstrate electrocardiographic abnormalities .
 The electrical, structural and functional changes encompassing the definitions of various cardiomyopathies are generally beyond the usual changes observed in response to athletic training, but a small proportion of athletes do exhibit electrical and/or structural changes that overlap with subtle forms of cardiomyopathy.
-Such diagnostic dilemmas more commonly affect athletes of West-African or Afro-Caribbean origin, and endurance athletes of all races.
+Such diagnostic dilemmas more commonly affect black athletes (of West-African or Afro-Caribbean origin), and endurance athletes of all races.
 The differentiation between the physiological adaptation to exercise and cardiomyopathy is paramount, given the potential consequences of erroneous interpretation.
 The presence of cardiac symptoms and family history of cardiomyopathy are important red flags for pathology.
 Specific enquiry regarding epilepsy, drowning or unexplained fatal car accidents is relevant because arrhythmic events may present in such fashion.
-The current document outlines the pertinent electrical, structural and functional features, which facilitate the differentiation between physiological adaptation and cardiomyopathy in athletes (6).
+The current document outlines the pertinent electrical, structural and functional features, which facilitate the differentiation between physiological cardiac adaptation and cardiomyopathy in athletes (6).

 Hypertrophic Cardiomyopathy

 Hypertrophic cardiomyopathy (HCM) is a primary myocardial disease caused predominantly by mutations within genes encoding sarcomeric contractile proteins and is characterized by a hypertrophied left ventricle (LV) in the absence of cardiac or systemic disease capable of inducing the same magnitude of LV hypertrophy (7,8).
 The condition is of special interest because it is one of the most common causes of exercise-related SCD/CA in athletes (9-11).
 The vast majority of the young/adult athletes with HCM are asymptomatic and are identified following the investigation of an abnormal ECG.
-However, angina syncope or palpitation are recognised presenting features of the disease.
+However, angina, syncope or palpitation are recognised presenting features of the disease.

 Electrocardiography: The 12-lead ECG is abnormal in over 95% of adult athletes with HCM (12-14).
 Large QRS voltages are common in all individuals with HCM irrespective of athletic status.
-Concomitant inferior and lateral T-wave inversion, ST-segment depression and pathological Q waves are the most common abnormalities. anomalies may precede overt structural disease by several years (15).
-A minority (5 -10%) of young individuals with HCM may nevertheless have a normal ECG or just increased R/S wave voltage in isolation.
-Finally, lateral T-wave inversion has a 14% diagnostic yield for HCM, but is also detectable in 4% of normal black athletes (16).
+Concomitant inferior and lateral T-wave inversion, ST-segment depression and pathological Q waves are the most common abnormalities.
+Of note, lateral T-wave inversion has a 14% diagnostic yield for HCM, but is also detectable in 4% of normal black athletes (15).
+Electrical anomalies may precede overt structural disease by several years (16).
+A minority (5 -10%) of young individuals with HCM may have a normal ECG, or increased R/S wave voltage in isolation (14).,